-Timing...Spend the first 10 minutes reading and planning... if you start writing too quickly you may end up story-telling or not addressing the prompt.
+Timing your DBQ...Spend the first 10-15 minutes in part 2 minutes reading and planning your DBQ... if you start writing too quickly you may end up story-telling or not addressing the prompt.
 MANY students score very low on essays, because they don't ATFP!
 Make sure you clearly and fully understand your purpose!
 Identify and target the skill!